35 – Diagonal rotation and hand movement to the right and left (Hanpo hiraite sayū shōtei undō)¶

 - activate the posterior chain

-- improve coordination between hips and upper body
+- improve coordination between the hips and the upper body

 - clear diagonal movement